 |Date:||July 25, 1970|

-This is Queen's third gig, and their last with bassist Mike Grose.
+This is Queen's last gig with bassist Mike Grose.

 Above are a few pictures of the band taken during this period, all taken by Doug Puddifoot.
 The ads for the show are taken from Rupert White's excellent blog with plenty of information about Queen's early days, including the following:

 The founder and manager of the club, Pete Bawden, shares some memories of the venue: "Upstairs was painted black, and there was a stage at the Pydar St end of the hall.
 There were lights and a glass booth for a DJ and this is where Smile and Queen played [Smile had played there ten times previously].
 On one of the walls was a giant painted mural of Jimi Hendrix.
 There were seats around the outside of the hall and the capacity was about 200.
 Downstairs was a coffee shop.
 PJ's didn't have a changing room or any musical equipment so bands had to bring all their own gear, ready to play."
 Pete doesn't remember that much about the concerts but he remembers some of the conversations he had at PJ's with Queen personnel, such as Brian May showing him his Red Special guitar, and Freddie Mercury correcting him about the name: "it's not 'The Queen': it's 'Queen'" [Smile had been booked numerous times as 'The Smile'].